Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/architectures/cnn/light-weight/ESPNetv2.md

 > 2. an average pooling operation is added instead of an identity connection,
 > 3. the element-wise addition operation is replaced with a concatenation operation, which helps in expanding the dimensions of feature maps efficiently [60].

 > Spatial information is lost during down-sampling and convolution (filtering) operations.
 To better encode spatial relationships and learn representations efficiently, we add an efficient long-range shortcut connection between the input image and the current down-sampling unit.
 This connection first down-samples the image to the same size as that of the feature map and then learns the representations using a stack of two convolutions.
-The first convolution is a standard 3 × 3 convolution that learns the spatial representations while the second convolution is a point-wise convolution that learns linear combinations between the input, and projects it to a high-dimensional space.
+The first convolution is a standard 3 x 3 convolution that learns the spatial representations while the second convolution is a point-wise convolution that learns linear combinations between the input, and projects it to a high-dimensional space.

 ### 3.3.
 Network architecture